bkryzz/modcel/README.md

    and creates the python module "triang.py", which will propose different 2D triangulations.

+   <b>You will notice that</b> in the console window, messages and comments coming from the Fortran code appear in 'UPPERCASE', while messages and comments from the Python modules appear in 'lowercase'.

-5) Ensuite, the complete simulation can start
+6) Ensuite, the complete simulation can start

 Different types of cells are included in 2.5 version.
 E.g. for the liver model with nr_cel=2 and fl_cel=3 they could be: